Main navigation | Main content

 See the Full Schedule.

-A 1-day Check & Connect Preparation and Implementation Training open to those attending the Student Engagement Conference.
+A 1-day Check & Connect Preparation and Implementation Training is available for those attending the Student Engagement Conference.
 Community members and professionals interested in this training are also invited to attend.
 Limited to 30 participants.

 The conference will be held at McNamara Alumni Center on the campus of the University of Minnesota, 200 Oak St. SE, Minneapolis, MN 55455.
 We have a limited number of rooms blocked out at The Commons and The Dobbletree hotels.
 Please call and tell them you would like a room in the Check & Connect Conference Room Block to receive the discount.

 To receive updates regarding the 2017 Student Engagement Conference: Connection to School, Motivation to Learn, sign up to receive our monthly Check & Connect Implementation Resources Newsletter.